amesval/nd0821-c3-starter-code/README.md

 In this project we use demographic information to predict if a person has an anual income that exceeds $50k per year.
 This project is based on census data (https://archive.ics.uci.edu/dataset/20/census+income).
 The model is called from a FastAPI app that runs in a remote server (https://render.com/).

+This project is part of the ML DevOps Engineer Nanodegree (Udacity).

 # Setup environment

 1. Clone repository: